 Some edges of parts have a radius instead of a sharp edge because we use an automated CNC milling process to create the mold for your parts.
 This usually does not require any changes to your design, but the resulting radii are identified before the shape is milled.

 Grab a Design Cube

-We have wide selection of more than 100 thermoplastic and thermoset materials.
-And if you're looking for alternative material options, check out our guide to resin substitutes for ABS, PC, PP, and other commonly molded plastics.
+We have a wide selection of more than 100 thermoplastic and thermoset materials.
+And if you're looking for alternative material options, check out our guide to resin substitutes for ABS, PC, PP, and other commonly moulded plastics.

 - PMMA (Acrylic, Plexiglas)